 Douglas Graham is chief of the Aflac Cancer and Blood Disorders Center of Children’s Healthcare of Atlanta.
 A physician scientist with clinical expertise in the treatment of children with leukemia, he has been actively involved in the Children’s Oncology Group, and currently serves on the Acute Myeloid Leukemia Disease Steering Committee.
-He is president-elect of the American Society of Pediatric Hematology/Oncology and also leads an active research laboratory focusing on developing novel therapeutics for pediatric cancer.
+He is immediate past president of the American Society of Pediatric Hematology/Oncology and also leads an active research laboratory focusing on developing novel therapeutics for pediatric cancer.
 Graham’s team has developed a new cancer drug that is now in early phase clinical trials at Emory University.
 As leader of the Aflac Cancer Center, Graham is committed to developing a comprehensive program that will provide outstanding clinical care for children in Georgia and throughout the Southeast.
 He is helping lead the recruitment of cancer and hematology researchers who will be able to directly impact the development of new treatments for pediatric hematology/oncology patients.

-Education: Wake Forest University, University of North Carolina (MD, PhD)
+EDUCATION Wake Forest University, University of North Carolina (MD, PhD)

-Hometown: Carthage, North Carolina
+HOMETOWN Carthage, North Carolina